bonsairobo/building-blocks/README.md

 Building Blocks is organized into several crates, some of which are hidden behind features, and some have features themselves, which get re-exported by the top-level crate.

-For example, the `ChunkLruMap` data structure supports two compression backends out of the box: `Lz4` and `Snappy`.
+For example, chunk compression supports two backends out of the box: `Lz4` and `Snappy`.
 They are enabled with the "lz4" and "snappy" features. "lz4" is the default, but it relies on a C++ library, so it's not compatible with WASM.
 But Snappy is pure Rust, so it can!
 Just use `default-features = false` and add "snappy" to you `features` list, like so: